Goodyear Welted Construction – The Complete Step-by-Step Guide

 Welt Sewing

-Welt sewing can be seen as the first operation of bottoming.
-The welt is a narrow ¾″ wide and 2.5–3 mm thick strip of vegetable tanned leather with a groove on the flesh side into which stitching is bedded.
-On the grain side, the welt is beveled so that it will lie at right angle to the edge of the upper when beaten.
-The leather welt is tempered in water before being attached.
-The welt sewing machine produce a chain stitch, using a wax lubricated nylon or linen thread (6–9 ply).
+Welt sewing starts the bottoming phase.
+The welt is a narrow ¾″ wide, 2.5–3 mm thick strip of vegetable-tanned leather with a flesh-side groove for stitches.
+Bevel the grain side so it sits at right angles when beaten.
+Temper the leather in water beforehand.
+Then the machine forms a chain stitch with wax-lubricated nylon or linen thread (6–9 ply).

 Welt Tacking and Butting